LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 }
 ```
 The code snippet above creates a counter and increments it.
 This operation is simple and relatively benign, but a lot is going on under the hood.
-For every counter, or any other type of meter, Micrometer must create an object to hold all the tags, then the tags must be sorted.
+Every time a counter is initialized in this way, Micrometer creates an object to sort and store all the counter's tags.
 Then a `builder` object is built to hold the meter's name and tags.
-Then in order to register the meter, and ID must be constructed and stored in a map.
+Then in order to register the counter, an ID is constructed and used as a key to store the counter in a map.
 This single counter has the potential to create a tremendous amount of memory pressure if it created often enough.
-Some of our counters may be created hundreds of millions of times every minute, accounting for about ~3% of total memory usage, which is huge considering most of this memory pressure could be easily removed, giving the Garbage Collector (GC) a break.
+Some of the exchange's counters are created hundreds of millions of times per minute, accounting for about 3% of total memory usage.
+This is huge considering most of this memory pressure could be easily removed, giving the Garbage Collector (GC) a break.

 ### Efficient patterns for using meters

+In the exchange, I was able to reduce Micrometer's total memory usage from 3% to 1%, reducing memory usage by 2%.
+The rest of the article described the patterns I used to create counters efficiently to reduce CPU and memory usage.

 #### A simple counter

-I've already showed the most simple way to create a counter.
+I already showed the most simple way to create a counter.

 ```java
 meterRegistry.counter("number_of_request").increment();
 ```
-As said above, this line of code can be quite inefficient when called a large number of times.
-To mitigate the creation of copious amount of memory, create the counter once and increment a reference to it.
+As mentioned above, this line of code can be quite inefficient when called a large number of times.
+To mitigate the creation of copious amounts of memory, create the counter once, store a reference to it in an instance variable, and use that refence when incrementing the counter.

 ```java